 When is the Overwatch 2 release date?
 Blizzard has revealed the sequel to its 2016 team-based hero shooter, and although the release is still a mystery, everyone is teething for an answer.

 The PvP faithful have a new mode to look forward to that’s a spin on the ‘push the payload’ format, and there’ll be a bunch of new heroes ready to join the roster.
 On the PvE side of things, there are story missions to advance the game’s narrative and hero missions that give you the option to change your character’s abilities.
-If you’re not sure about buying Overwatch 2, you’ll be glad to know that if you own the original you can play the PvP content.
+If you’re not sure about buying Overwatch 2, you’ll be glad to know that if you own the original you can play the new PvP content.
 While there is some crossover, though, Blizzard does maintain that this is a sequel and not a Fortnite Chapter 2 update situation.
 However, it’s reported that Overwatch 1 and 2 will eventually merge clients.

 Throughout this Overwatch 2 guide we’ll go over everything we know, from the Overwatch 2 release date to the various new modes and who can access them – plus, what we learned from our interview with Jeff Kaplan about Overwatch and Overwatch 2.
 So, now that’s all out of the way, here’s everything we know about Overwatch 2.

 Overwatch 2 release date

 Overwatch 2 trailer

-Alongside the Behind the Scenes video, we have been treated to two trailers on Overwatch 2’s announcement.
-The first focuses on the game’s story and you can find it below.
-Above you’ll find the gameplay trailer, which gives us a quick tease of the game’s new Push mode alongside the player customisation available in Hero Missions.
+Alongside the Behind the Scenes video, we have been treated to two trailers on Overwatch 2’s announcement; a story trailer, and the gameplay trailer below, which gives us a quick tease of the game’s new Push mode alongside the player customisation available in Hero Missions.

 Overwatch 2 gameplay